 What key statistics can you share with us?

 Private equity continues to be the largest acquirer of hotel assets globally as investors raise record funds targeting the sector.
 H1 2023 also saw a notable increase in new investors entering the sector.
-In fact, 24 percent of global hotel investment volume was driven by first-time hotel buyers, comprised predominantly of HNWIs (high-net-worth individuals) and family offices.
+In fact, 24 percent of global hotel investments came from first-time buyers, mainly high-net-worth individuals and family offices.